pramodbhadana/Kent-s-Beginner-Guide-to-React/README.md

 #### Lesson 20 : Make Dynamic Forms with React

 1. To make dynamic forms that respond to user input in the form of showing special output based on certain input, change a state variable based on user input and then use this variable to render UI element.

+#### Lesson 21 : Controlling Form Values with React

+1. To stop user from even entering wrong kind of inout, we can make use of value prop and provide the input state directly on the element.